cailindz/portfolio/final_part3.md

 ### Part 3 Behind-the-Scenes of the Final Data Story
 ### [Link to public data story](https://carnegiemellon.shorthandstories.com/local-action-for-global-impact/index.html)

-#### Changes
+#### My Progress & Changes

 *A few paragraphs that reflects on changes you made since the completion of Part II* When I began Part 3 of the project, I started with the bare-bones Shorthand structure I outlined in Part 2, which included some early iterations of my charts.

+I included a number of other links to resources for a reader, which

 #### My Audience
-*Talk about who you identified as the audience for your final data story.
-Include any other information you've used that helped you narrow the focus (e.g. insights from your interviews, personas, etc.)*
 When I created the personas in Part 2, it helped me gain a better understanding of the diversity of audience members I wanted to appeal to.
 Specifically, what I think is challenging is to tailor a professional presentation to a variety of professions.
 Different fields have different communication styles, cultural norms, expectations, etc. In creating the personas, I realized that instead of targeting _any_ local organization, I was thinking more about _mission-driven_ organizations.
 I felt that this was a more accurate reflection of my goals for the presentation.
 It ruled out most businesses, but I did end up thinking through a persona of a real estate development professional who runs a mission-driven business.
 However, I think most of my audience would work for government or non-profit organizations.

 Because of this, I decided to include one government and one non-profit example in my final report.
 By emphasizing how a city and how a University have used the SDGs, I feel that my audience will be able to relate to at least one or the other.